soheegoo/markus-autotesting/README.md

 - `custom`
     - see more information [here](#the-custom-tester)

-#### Dependencies
+#### Tester Dependencies

-Installing each tester will also install the following additional packages:
+Installing each tester will also install the following additional packages (system-wide):
 - `haskell`
     - ghc
     - cabal-install